 Each time a lottery jackpot skyrockets, ticket sales spike.
 Even those who aren’t regular lottery players don’t want to be left wondering if they’ve missed their big chance.

 However, it’s impossible to know whether the market is entering a bear or bull market until after the fact.
-That’s why, historically, investors have been better served by simply being invested rather than waiting for a “better” time to invest.
+That’s why, historically, investors have generally been better served by simply being invested rather than waiting for a “better” time to invest.

 Seeing the Forest for the Trees